sebasvila/fif/content/en/posts/schaublin13-paint/index.md

    a pure silver.
 It has a hue with some green component and maybe other tertiary components.
 This gives a more «sophisticated» feel.

-4. The handles color cannot be appreciated.
+4. The color of the handles cannot be appreciated.
 The use have eroded all traces of it.
 In some sense it remembers the internal coating.

 # The coating scheme to be used